-Engagement report helps you identify customers who are not as engaged with your business anymore.
+Engagement report helps you identify customers who are not as engaged with your campaign anymore.
 We recommend that you target them with different content and apply different strategies.

 You might consider using one of our tactics to win back customers that have disengaged with your brand.

 - Active: The contact clicked at least one link from any email in the last 3 months.

 - Inactive: The contact made the last click 3-9 months ago.

 - Long-Term Inactive: The contact did not click in any email for 9 months or longer.
 The contact is potentially on the list for years with no activity.

 - Never Engaged: The contact has never clicked.